 The body is a complex system that carries out thousands of unseen processes every minute of every day.
 One of these essential processes revolves around the thyroid gland—a small, bowtie-shaped organ in the throat.

 The thyroid works alongside other organs to generate the hormones that regulate your metabolism.
-Under normal circumstances, the body naturally balances these hormones.
-However, thyroid disease and other health issues can cause an imbalance that can lead to further problems.
+Under normal circumstances, the body naturally regulates these hormones.
+However, thyroid disease and other health issues can cause fluctuations to normal levels that can lead to further problems.

-Fortunately, functional medicine has made it possible to balance thyroid hormones.
-In this guide to maintaining optimal thyroid levels, we’ll explain what thyroid hormones are, how they work, and how to balance thyroid hormones through medications and lifestyle changes.
+Fortunately, medical science has made it possible to regulate thyroid hormones.
+We’ll explain what thyroid hormones are, how they work, and how to regulate thyroid hormones through medications and lifestyle changes.

 Hormones are naturally-occurring chemicals that circulate through the bloodstream.
 Their job is to communicate with and assign “tasks” to your various organs, tissues, and muscles so that the physical systems work in tandem.